fearless-dhbw/scientific-programming/README.md

 # Scientific Programming Project - Athlete Image Classification Project

+__Aim:__ The aim of the project is to use the Python Programming Concepts and Machine Learning Algorithms learnt in class on a project to challenge ourselves and grow in the process.

 ## For my data science and machine learning project, I decided to image classify some popular Sport Celebrities:

 1. Lionel Messi